collabdotcloud/docs.collab.cloud/docs/admin/hc7/chat.md

 [HCL Documentation on Github](https://github.com/hclcnx/global-samples/tree/master/microsoft-teams/Chat%20Integration)

+The integration is also possible if your chat system does not use your business email address as the id.
+Please open a ticket in our support system if you need assistance.

+## Examples

+The following examples show, how to integrate the MS Teams 1:1 chat into our collab.cloud.
-## Example 1 : MS Teams in the social Homepage
+### Example 1 : MS Teams in the social Homepage

 The first example is the MS Teams integration into the Interesting To Me part of the new Social Homepage.
 Hovering over a profile picture, reveals the new chat icon.